yabinmeng/vectordb-examples/README.md

 | --------------- | ------------- | ---------------- | ----------- |
 | Astra DB | Google Vertex AI | [food_review_vector.ipynb](food_review_vector.ipynb) | [document](doc/food_review_vector.md) |

+Please **note** that some tutorials in this repository may use other vector databases like Pinecone.
+However, these tutorials are primarily intended for comparison with Astra DB.

 ------

+## Prerequisite

-To use these tutorials, you first need to register a free-tier Astra account and create an Astra Vector Database. ([Link](https://astra.datastax.com)).
-Optionally but highly recommended, install [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/#1-installation) to make it easier to configure the connection to the Astra Vector database.
+To use these tutorials,
+1) You first need to register a free-tier Astra account and create an Astra Vector Database. ([Link](https://astra.datastax.com)).
+2) Install [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/#1-installation) to make it easier to configure the connection to the Astra Vector database.
+This is optional but highly recommended.

-Please **NOTE** that the tutorials in the repository have been tested on a locally installed Jupyter notebook.
+Please *NOTE* that these tutorials in the repository have been tested on a locally installed Jupyter notebook.
 If you want to run it on a cloud-based Jupyter notebook service, you may need to make some minor changes to the code, such as adding code to upload the required files to the cloud Jupyter notebook instance.

-The main workflow of the code remains the same, such as getting the embedding values for the food reviews, writing them to the database, and making recommendations by executing similarity-based vector searches.
+However, the main workflow of the code remains the same, such as getting the embedding values for the input texts, writing to the database, and making similarity-based vector searches.

 ## Set up and configure the connetion to the Astra Vector database